Selvakumar525/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

+## Name: SELVA KUMAR A
+## Reg.No: 212222110042
-# Uploading temperature sensor data in Thing Speak cloud
+# Exp No:3 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.